Your home

 Access to your unit

 Your unit is your home and we respect this fact.
-However, there may be times when Toronto Community Housing staff and contractors need to enter, such as: during an emergency, making repairs, inspecting your unit, or showing it to new tenants if you are moving out.
+However, there may be times when Toronto Community Housing staff and contractors need to enter.
+They may need to enter your unit during an emergency, or they may need access to make repairs, inspect your unit, or show it to new tenants if you are moving out.
+You can ask contractors to show photo ID from Toronto Community Housing before they enter your unit.

-The Residential Tenancies Act requires that we give you at least 24 hours written notice before entering your unit except in the case of an emergency.
+The Residential Tenancies Act requires that we give you at least 24 hours written notice before entering your unit, except if it is an emergency.

 Accessible accommodation